Are Bang Energy Drinks bad for you? (studies revealed)

 "Super creatine" is what VPX, the company that produces Bang Energy drinks claim to be the only water-stable creatine in the world today, meaning it is exceptionally good at staying soluble in water and has the same benefits and effects as creatine.

 So what exactly is creatine?

-There are reports claiming Bang Energy drinks' "Super Creatine" is nothing but a faux and that it doesn't form creatine when ingested, but instead it decomposes into creatinine which is basically a useless substance and is potentially harmful to the body.
+There are reports claiming the "Super Creatine" in Bang Energy drinks is nothing but a faux and that it doesn't form creatine when ingested.
+Instead, it decomposes into creatinine, which is basically a useless substance and is potentially harmful to the body.

 Does Bang have creatine in it?

-Bang Energy drink does have a small amount of creatine.
+Bang Energy drink does have a small amount of creatine in it.